chenxiaodan105/ds-project/imbalance.md

 >'In this paper we propose two ways to deal with the imbalanced data classification problem using random forest.
 One is based on cost sensitive learning, and the other is based on a sampling technique.
 Both methods are shown to improve the prediction accuracy of the minority class, and have favorable performance compared to the existing algorithms.'

+* The idea for the balanced random forest ensemble method is:

+*draw a bootstrap sample from the minority class and draw a bootstrap sample from the majority class with the same size of the minority sample

+*induce a classification tree to maximize size without pruning. the tree is induced with CART algorithm with the modification of only searching through a set of m randomly selected variables instead of searching through all variables to find the optimal split

+*repeat 2 steps above, aggregate the predictions of the emsemble above and get the final prediction

+* The idea for the Weighted random forest ensemble method is:

+*place a penalty on misclassifying the minority class. we assign a weight to each class, for the minority class we give a larger weight (i.e. higher classification cost)

+*The class weights are incorporated into the RF algorithm in two places.
+In the tree induction procedure, class weights are used to weight the Gini criterion for finding splits.
+In the terminal nodes of each tree, class weights are again taken into consideration.
+The class prediction of each terminal node is determined by “weighted majority vote”; i.e., the weighted vote of a class is the weight for that class times the number of cases for that class at the terminal node.

+*The final class prediction for RF is then determined by aggregatting the weighted vote from each individual tree, where the weights are average weights in the terminal nodes.
+Class weights are an essential tuning parameter to achieve desired performance.
+The out-of-bag estimate of the accuracy from RF can be used to select weights.
+This method, Weighted Random Forest (WRF), is incorporated in the present version of the software.

 Here is the result for this project using this method:

  {% include resampling.html %}